BenRobb23/Final-Project-EDA/README.md

 Explore the merged dataset and create visualizations:

-  Box plot
-  Scatterplot matrix

-  Correlation heatmap

-  Boxplot of spiciness by season

-  Violin plot of ability to complete challenge vs. spiciness

-  Time series plot of spiciness and ability to complete challenge
+  Box plot; Scatterplot matrix; Correlation heatmap; Boxplot of spiciness by season; Violin plot of ability to complete challenge vs. spiciness; Time series plot of spiciness and ability to complete challenge